lidofinance/lido-ethereum-sdk/packages/sdk/README.md

 ###### Input Parameters:

-- `props: { daysAgo, goBackFromBlock }`
+- `props: { days, fromBlockNumber }`
-  - `daysAgo` (Type: number): The number of days ago from which to start searching for the first rebase event.
+  - `days` (Type: number): The number of days ago from which to start searching for the first rebase event.
-  - `goBackFromBlock` (Type: number | undefined): Block number from which to start the search.
+  - `fromBlockNumber` (Type: number | undefined): Block number from which to start the search.

 ###### Output Parameters: